ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 **Viewing stored files** - `getFiles()` is a function that returns the array of file structures corresponding to the account address.
-It returns the details of all the files as an array that is being uploaded by the address (passed in the argument of this function) on the IPFS network.
+It returns the details of all the files as an array that's being uploaded by the address (passed in the argument of this function) on the IPFS network.

 ```text